Springdale residents still rebuilding after tornado

 SPRINGDALE, Ark.
-(KNWA/KFTA) – Tornado victims are still repairing their homes four months after an EF-3 tornado swept through the city.
+(KNWA/KFTA) – Tornado victims are still repairing their homes four months after an EF-3 tornado swept through Springdale, Arkansas.

 Woodridge Estates Mobile Home Park was one of the hardest hit areas.
 Resident Samuel Rivera Lopez said a lot of progress has been made, but more work needs to be done.